nocobase/website/content/articles/self-hsosted-projects-list/index.md

 SiYuan is a privacy-first, fully open-source, self-hosted personal knowledge management software written in TypeScript and Golang.

-**Self-Hosted Highlights**
+**Self-Hosted Advantages**

-* **Data Privacy & Control**: SiYuan can run on users' own servers, ensuring the privacy and security of notes and knowledge base data.
+* **Data Privacy & Control**: SiYuan can run on your own servers, ensuring the privacy and security of your notes and knowledge base data.
 * **Customization**: Supports rich document editing and organizational features, with plugins and extensions for personalized customization.
 * **Maintenance Costs**: Requires users to manage updates and technical support, but avoids long-term costs associated with cloud services.

-For anyone interested in [awesome self-hosted](https://affine.pro/blog/best-open-source-notion-alternatives) projects, one tool worth exploring is Affine.
-With over 41k stars on GitHub, Affine has quickly gained popularity for its open-source workspace designed to be entirely customizable and privacy-focused.
-It’s a fantastic option for users who want the flexibility of self-hosted tools without sacrificing collaborative features typically found in cloud solutions.
-Affine’s modular design also allows it to seamlessly adapt to various project needs, making it a valuable resource for teams and individuals alike.
+For anyone interested in [awesome self-hosted](https://affine.pro/blog/best-open-source-notion-alternatives) projects, Affine is worth exploring.
+With over 41k stars on GitHub, Affine has quickly gained popularity as an open-source workspace designed for complete customization and privacy.
+It's a fantastic choice for users who want the flexibility of self-hosted tools without sacrificing collaborative features typically found in cloud solutions.
+Affine's modular design also allows it to seamlessly adapt to various project needs, making it a valuable resource for teams and individuals alike.

 ## No.8：SigNoz